deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 There was a deep-throated chuckle from Gabe's left.
 "It's called '*marching*' mate."
 Powell told him.
 The captain had declined to share his reasons for attending the graduation, but in any case he stood out less than Ava would have guessed.
 His wasn't even the only non-US uniform present.
 In any case, Powell had a remarkable ability to stand still, watchful and quiet and slip people's attention when he wanted to.
 He was scanning the few hundred trainees in the parade with a cool, level stare that took in the details.
 "Your lad's an Airman now."

 Gabe frowned at him.
-"He's…still the same person under it all though, right?"
+"He's...still the same person under it all though, right?"

 "Even better."
 Powell said.
 "Trust me, he's the same bloke under it all, but he'll be sharper now, more confident.
 Probably in a bloody good mood, too."